 Liver Shish Kebab is the ‘only’ kebab variety that people prefer to eat in the early mornings as breakfast in Adana city of Turkey.
 Yes, you read it right and your eyes are fine.
-In the Adana city, people prefer to eat Liver Shish Kebab at breakfast for more than 200 years.
-This is one of the strangest tradition that I have heard about in our cuisine.
+In Adana city, people prefer to eat Liver Shish Kebab for breakfast for more than 200 years.
+This is one of the strangest traditions that I have heard about in our cuisine.
 In other cities, people prefer to eat this magnificent taste during lunch or dinner as normal.

-Adana city is not the only city that famous with its Liver Shish Kebab.
+Adana city is not the only city that is famous for its Liver Shish Kebab.
 There are also few cities more too.
 Such as Urfa city and Diyarbakır city of Turkey.
-Both cities are also very famous with their Liver Shish Kebabs.
+Both cities are also very famous for their Liver Shish Kebabs.

 The history of Liver Shish Kebab